haskins-io/SwiftUiCalendarKit/README.md

 <img src="https://github.com/haskins-io/SwiftUiCalendarKit/blob/main/Screenshots/CKCompactMonth.png" width="300"/>

+## Examples
+There is an example of how to use all the calendars in /Examples

 ## Events
 There is a Protocal called CKEventSchema that defines what a Calendar entry should look like.
 There is an example implementation called 'CKEvent'.
 Though you can use your own classes/structs if you want and simply add a reference to the protocol.

 ## Navigation
-For the Compact calendars you can pass in a View that provides your EventDetail.
+For the Compact calendars you can pass in a View that provides your *EventDetail*.
 This is used as part of a NavigationLink and when tapping an Event it will navigate to the passed View.
 See in the Examples folder.

 For the other calenders there is an CalendarObserver class.
 When you click/tap on an event it will set the event object that was tapped on the class and then set 'eventSelected' flag to be true.
 How you handle this is down to your application.